baptistepouget/1825_poster/README.md

-# 1825_poster
+# risitas_poster
-A Minetest mod adding posters
+A Minetest mod adding a poster of Risitas